 Wifi signals are weakened by obstructions:

 This is an ignored scenario with general troubleshooting for your ring not connecting to wifi.
-Please remember your walls, furniture and electrical appliances block wifi signals. when setting up camera try to reduce such interference to improve performance.
+Please remember your walls, furniture and electrical appliances block wifi signals. when setting up camera try to reduce such wireless network interference to improve performance.
 Please try the following steps to resolve it.
 If your wifi router is inside a cabinet/closet, move it out into the open.
 Do bring it closer to ring device, if problems persist after you have tried other ring camera troubleshooting steps.
 Move your wifi router to a room that is closer to your Ring products, if it is possible, else use range extenders.
 As an alternate, to wifi range extenders, you can also add Ring Chime Pro or a mesh networking system to extend your wifi network.
-Please select the extender option which ever suits you as the device needs only good connectivity and compatibility.
+Please select the extender option which ever suits you, as the device needs only good connectivity and compatibility.

 Out dated Router firmware: